sowiecki/gtfo/environment/README.md

 # Configurable application data

 Out of the box, this application knows nothing about your office layout, hosted external services, or hardware authentication values.
 Therefore, specific environment files must be created and configured correctly to run this application for a particular office.

-These files should remain gitignored to prevent private information from being made available in a public repository.
+All user-configurated files are (and should remain) gitignored to prevent private information from being made available in a public repository.
 Detailed information about the inside of your office can be used in social engineering attacks!

+## Demo

+`npm run demo` will generate a very basic demonstration of generic configuration files, sans backdrop files.

 ### config.json
 General configuration.